AyusheeMittal/EVA5/Session14/README.md

 ### 1. Raw images
 The raw images are present under the images folder.
 The images were collected by crowdsourcing and do not follow any particular naming convention.
 They are also of varied sizes.
 There are 3591 images.
+These are mostly .jpg files (< 0.5% might be otherwise)

 ### 2. Bounding Boxes
 A Yolo compatible annotation tool was used to annotate the classes within these images.